Sergey Mironov: The Project "Do or Go!"

 On 11 February 2016, Mironov announced the start of an all-Russian campaign to collect 10 million signatures under demands against the prime minister and ministers.
 Mironov's project provides for the resignation of the government if the following demands of the Russians are not met.
 Their list is replenished during the action in accordance with the proposals of citizens.

 During the first day of the action, over 70,000 signatures were collected, by August 2016 - about 5 million.
 The first signature under the requirements within the framework of the project "Do or Go!" was put by himself Mironov.
-If all 10 million signatures are collected, Mironov's ultimatum will become the most massive officially registered protest action against the actions of the government in the entire history of Russia.

 Mironov's project was preceded by a successful action to collect a million signatures against payments for capital repairs until the state fulfilled its obligations to citizens.